 Due to a new policy, students and staff across the Minnesota State Colleges and Universities (MnSCU) system will be able to use a preferred name rather than their legal name on many of their documents.
 Metropolitan State University has not yet set an implementation date for this policy, according to Roberta Anderson, Director of Gateway Student Services.

-To submit a preferred name proposal, students at Metro will need to fill out a single form at Gateway Student Services requesting their name change.
+To submit a preferred name proposal, students at Metro will need to fill out a single form at Gateway Student Services requesting the name change.
 Once the form is processed, both Metro and MnSCU will begin using this preferred name wherever it’s technologically and legally possible to do so.
 That said, this cannot be done until Metro has implemented this policy.

 What is a Preferred Name?

-In a draft document created June 12, MnSCU defined a preferred name as a “name that a person has chosen to identify him or herself within the MnSCU system that is different, in whole or in part, than his or her legal name.”
+In a draft document created on June 12, MnSCU defined a preferred name as a “name that a person has chosen to identify him or herself within the MnSCU system that is different, in whole or in part, than his or her legal name.”
 That is to say, an individual can change their first, middle, or last name on documents that do not require a legal name to be used.

 Where is it Legally Possible to Use a Preferred Name?